istanbuljs/nyc/README.md

 ## Configuring `nyc`

-Any configuration options that can be set via the command line can also be specified in the `nyc` stanza of your package.json (these will not affect `nyc` subcommands):
+Any configuration options that can be set via the command line can also be specified in the `nyc` stanza of your package.json, or within a `.nycrc` file:

+**package.json:**

 ```json
 {